farzanyazdanjou/coconut-open-api-js/README.md

 - `as(identifier: number)`

-Set the identifier for a given attendee. _(not publicly available yet)_
+Set the identifier for a given attendee.

 - `located(details: LocatableDetailParameters)`